-- Our broadcast and cable networks, stations and online offerings compete for viewers with other broadcast, cable and satellite services as well as with home entertainment products, new sources of broadband and mobile delivered content and internet usage. - Our broadcast and cable networks and stations compete for the sale of advertising time with other broadcast, cable and satellite services, and internet and mobile delivered content, as well as with newspapers, magazines, billboards and radio stations. - Our cable networks compete for carriage of their programming with other programming providers. - Our studio operations, broadcast and cable networks compete to obtain creative and performing talent, sports and other programming, story properties, advertiser support and market share with other studio operations, broadcast and cable networks and new sources of broadband delivered content. - Our theme parks and resorts compete for guests with all other forms of entertainment, lodging, tourism and recreation activities. - Our studio operations compete for customers with all other forms of entertainment. - Our Consumer Products & Interactive Media segment competes with other licensors, publishers and retailers of character, brand and celebrity names. - Our interactive media operations compete with other licensors and publishers of console, online and mobile games and other types of home entertainment.
+- Our broadcast and cable networks, stations and online offerings compete for viewers with other broadcast, cable and satellite services as well as with home entertainment products, new sources of broadband and mobile delivered content and internet usage. - Our broadcast and cable networks and stations compete for the sale of advertising time with other broadcast, cable and satellite services, as well as with newspapers, magazines, billboards and radio stations.
+In addition, we increasingly face competition for advertising sales from internet and mobile delivered content, which offer advertising delivery technologies that are more targeted than can be achieved through traditional means. - Our cable networks compete for carriage of their programming with other programming providers. - Our studio operations, broadcast and cable networks compete to obtain creative and performing talent, sports and other programming, story properties, advertiser support and market share with other studio operations, broadcast and cable networks and new sources of broadband delivered content. - Our theme parks and resorts compete for guests with all other forms of entertainment, lodging, tourism and recreation activities. - Our studio operations compete for customers with all other forms of entertainment. - Our Consumer Products & Interactive Media segment competes with other licensors, publishers and retailers of character, brand and celebrity names.

+• Our interactive media operations compete with other licensors and publishers of console, online and mobile games and other types of home entertainment.